-- Lawn damage, old blades tear the grass instead of cutting clean, torn grass leads to excessive moisture loss and yellowing of the lawn.
+- Lawn damage, old blades tear the grass instead of cutting clean, and torn grass leads to excessive moisture loss and yellowing of the lawn.

 Tools & Parts

-To nail this procedure you may need the following tools, parts and supplies.
+To nail this procedure, you may need the following tools, parts, and supplies.